AV306/MultiBind/README.md

 - Slightly optimised conflict searching and rendering
 - Keybind labels now show their category along with their name, for easier identification of exactly what action it triggers ([example](docs.md))
 - Added a small region (deadzone) at the centre of the pie menu that will not activate any binding (roughly 20px)
+- Added code that prevents label texts from going off the screen

 <br>

 ## Coming soon